 ‘Laddu or laddoo is a sphere-shaped sweet originating from the Indian subcontinent.
 Laddus are made of flour, fat (ghee/butter/oil), and sugar, with other ingredients varying according to the recipe.

-Atta Ladoo is one of the most popular Indian sweets mainly made at home during the winter season.
+Atta Ladoo is one of the most popular Indian sweets made at home during winter.

 The addition of dry fruits to atta ladoo is optional.
 I add them to the ladoo to make it more nutritious, warming, and tasty.
 And also to intake nuts during the winter season.

 The Wheat Flour (Atta)

 Wheat Flour (atta) is one of the staple ingredients in an everyday Indian diet.